wlezzar/jsql/README.md

 ### When accessing nested fields, I have "Table 'xxx' not found"!

 Apache Calcite parser is a bit peaky.
 When accessing nested data using the `.` operator, you need to give the full path to your field including the table name.
 So:
-- Instead of: `SELECT author.login FROM data`
+- Instead of: `SELECT author.login FROM main`
-- Use: `SELECT data.author.login FROM data`
+- Use: `SELECT main.author.login FROM main`

 ### My query seems valid, but I get an error "Encountered "xxx" ...
 Was expecting one of ..."!